Graciekan21/arts/README.md

 * Click deploy
 <hr>
 <br>
-The live link can be found here: [Live Site - Sizzle and Steak](/)
+The live link can be found here: [](/)
 <br>

 ## Version Control

-The site was created using the Visual Studio Code editor and pushed to github to the remote repository ‘body-doodles’.
+The site was created using the Gitpod Code editor and pushed to github to the remote repository ‘Graciekan21/arts’.

 The following git commands were used throughout development to push code to the remote repo: